Senior Pastor: Sean Harris

 Family & Interests

 In 1988, Pastor met his wife, Pamela, at Berean, and after a year of courting, they were married by Pastor Byrd in what is now the chapel.
 Pam worked as a teacher, and Sean was a paratrooper and forward observer during these early years of their life.
 In 1994, God blessed them with a son, Austin.
-Austin is married and Pastor Sean and Miss Pam have one granddaughter–Autumn Renee.
+Pastor Sean and Miss Pam have one granddaughter–Autumn Renee.

 Pamela has been as much a part of Berean as Pastor has.
 She taught first grade in the Academy for six years and presently works as a teacher’s aide.

 - Snow Skiing